mlabonne/llm-course/README.md

 Pre-training is a very long and costly process, which is why this is not the focus of this course.
 It's good to have some level of understanding of what happens during pre-training, but hands-on experience is not required.

 * **Data pipeline**: Pre-training requires huge datasets (e.g., [Llama 2](https://arxiv.org/abs/2307.09288) was trained on 2 trillion tokens) that need to be filtered, tokenized, and collated with a pre-defined vocabulary.
 * **Causal language modeling**: Learn the difference between causal and masked language modeling, as well as the loss function used in this case.
-For efficient pre-training, learn more about [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
+For efficient pre-training, learn more about [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) or [gpt-neox](https://github.com/EleutherAI/gpt-neox).
 * **Scaling laws**: The [scaling laws](https://arxiv.org/pdf/2001.08361.pdf) describe the expected model performance based on the model size, dataset size, and the amount of compute used for training.
 * **High-Performance Computing**: Out of scope here, but more knowledge about HPC is fundamental if you're planning to create your own LLM from scratch (hardware, distributed workload, etc.).

 📚 **References**:
 * [LLMDataHub](https://github.com/Zjh-819/LLMDataHub) by Junhao Zhao: Curated list of datasets for pre-training, fine-tuning, and RLHF.
 * [Training a causal language model from scratch](https://huggingface.co/learn/nlp-course/chapter7/6?fw=pt) by Hugging Face: Pre-train a GPT-2 model from scratch using the transformers library.
-* [Megatron-LM](https://github.com/NVIDIA/Megatron-LM): State-of-the-art library to efficiently pre-train models.
 * [TinyLlama](https://github.com/jzhang38/TinyLlama) by Zhang et al.: Check this project to get a good understanding of how a Llama model is trained from scratch.
 * [Causal language modeling](https://huggingface.co/docs/transformers/tasks/language_modeling) by Hugging Face: Explain the difference between causal and masked language modeling and how to quickly fine-tune a DistilGPT-2 model.
 * [Chinchilla's wild implications](https://www.lesswrong.com/posts/6Fpvch8RR29qLEWNH/chinchilla-s-wild-implications) by nostalgebraist: Discuss the scaling laws and explain what they mean to LLMs in general.
 * [BLOOM](https://bigscience.notion.site/BLOOM-BigScience-176B-Model-ad073ca07cdf479398d5f95d88e218c4) by BigScience: Notion pages that describes how the BLOOM model was built, with a lot of useful information about the engineering part and the problems that were encountered.
 * [OPT-175 Logbook](https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/chronicles/OPT175B_Logbook.pdf) by Meta: Research logs showing what went wrong and what went right.
 Useful if you're planning to pre-train a very large language model (in this case, 175B parameters).
+* [LLM 360](https://www.llm360.ai/): A framework for open-source LLMs with training and data preparation code, data, metrics, and models.

 ---
 ### 4. Supervised Fine-Tuning